 Natural divisions in a defined space

-Banu’s garden is more of a large space that has natural divisions in the landscape rather than actual separations.
+Banu’s garden is more of a large space that has natural divisions in the rather than actual separations.
 Basically her garden surrounds her home.
 Front, back, two side yards.
 No fences and no barriers between her garden and her neighbor’s means that the garden has more of a park-like garden feel.

 This magnificent magnolia tree glows in the winter when covered in pristine white snow.